jtbennett/create-ts-project/README.md

 All of the root-level yarn scripts are also available as VS Code tasks.
 When you choose Run Tasks, you will see them listed.

-In addition, the `tsp add`, `tsp ref` and `tsp unref` commands are also available as tasks.
-These will prompt you to input package names and provides a drop-down for selecting a template for `tsp add`.
+In addition, the `tsp create`, `tsp add` and `tsp remove` commands are also available as tasks.
+These will prompt you to input package names and provides a drop-down for selecting a template for `tsp create`.

 I recommend that you also create a task to run each server in your repo in dev mode.
 A sample is included in the `./.vscode/tasks.json` file.
 Uncomment it and simply replace `my-server` with the directory name of your server package.